Dockerfile with multi-layer dependencies using uv and pyproject.toml

 Multi-layer dependencies with multi-stage build

-As you must have noticed, both approaches above are rather wasteful in terms of image size, as they must install gcc
+As you must have noticed, both approaches above are rather wasteful in terms of image size, as they must install gcc in system packages, and uv itself is not needed either during runtime.

 To address this issue, we can use multi-stage build to install the dependencies in a separate stage, then copy the built packages to the final image.